baudneo/zomi-server/docs/workflow.md

 # How does this work?

+## The link between zomi-server and zomi-client
+>[!IMPORTANT]
+> The server defines models in its configuration file [`models:`](Config/models.md) section.
+The `name:` of the model is how it will
+> be called in inference requests.
+The client will use the [`name:`](Config/models.md#name) to send requests to the server.

+The `name:` of each of the `models:` defined is the link between zomi-server and zomi-client.

+### Example
+- A client sends an inference request to the server with at least 1 image and 1 model name; `yolo v10`.
+- The server will look in its internal state to see if there is a model named `yolo v10`.
+- If the model is found, enabled and no issues loading into memory, the server will run the image through the model and return the results.
+    - if the model is not found/enabled/loaded, the server will return an error message. *WIP*

 ## Configuration (server.yml)
 The server is configured using a YAML file.
 Any changes require a server restart to take effect.
 The server will not start if the config file is missing or malformed.